Miguel Ángel Rodríguez

-Miguel Ángel Rodríguez Echeverría (born 9 January 1940) is a Costa Rican economist, lawyer, businessman and politician who served as President of Costa Rica from 1998 to 2002.
-He was minister of planning from 1968 to 1970 and minister of the presidency in 1970 during the administration of Jose Joaquin Trejos Fernandez (1966 - 1970); member of the board of the Costa Rican Central Bank from 1966 to 1969; congressman from 1990 to 1993, serving as president of the Legislative Assembly during the 1991 to 1992 period; and was elected Secretary General of the Organization of American States (OAS) in 2004.
-He voluntarily stepped down from this post to return to his country to face allegations of financial wrongdoing during his presidential tenure in Costa Rica.
-On April 27 of 2011 he was sentenced to 5 years in prison, but this ruling was later reversed in a December 2012 decision by an appeals court, which found him innocent of all charges.
+Miguel Ángel Rodríguez Echeverría (born 9 January 1940) is a Costa Rican economist, lawyer, businessman and politician who served as the 43rd President of Costa Rica from 1998 to 2002.
+A liberal member of the Social Christian Unity Party, he has remained active as a writer and columnist since leaving public office.

+Before the presidency, Rodríguez served as Minister of Planning from 1968 to 1970 and as Minister of the Presidency in 1970 during the administration of José Joaquín Trejos Fernández.
+He was also a member of the board of the Central Bank of Costa Rica from 1966 to 1969, and served as a deputy in the Legislative Assembly of Costa Rica from 1990 to 1994, including as president of the assembly from 1991 to 1992.

+In 2004, Rodríguez was elected Secretary General of the Organization of American States.
+He later voluntarily resigned from the post to return to Costa Rica and face allegations of financial misconduct related to his presidential administration, including accusations that he had received bribes from the French company Alcatel in connection with telecommunications contracts.
+On 27 April 2011, he was sentenced to five years in prison.
+However, the ruling was overturned in December 2012 by an appeals court, which acquitted him of all charges.

-Rodríguez came to the presidency as the candidate of the social Christian party (Partido Unidad Social Cristiana) with an agenda that included the opening of state-run monopolies in insurance and telecommunications, the rationalization of the public sector including increasing the role of the private sector in public infrastructure, trade liberalization, and the expansion and modernization of the social welfare system.
-The reforms of the insurance and telecom sectors generated massive protests and were subsequently abandoned, but were later implemented when Costa Rica became part of the DR-CAFTA (Dominican Republic-Central America Free Trade Agreement) in 2009.
+Rodríguez was elected to the presidency with an agenda that included opening state-run monopolies in insurance and telecommunications, restructuring the public sector through a greater private-sector role in infrastructure, trade liberalization, and the expansion and modernization of the welfare system.
+Proposed reforms to the insurance and telecommunications sectors provoked the 2000 Costa Rican protests and were abandoned at the time, though similar measures were later implemented after Costa Rica joined the CAFTA-DR in 2009.

 Early life

+Miguel Ángel Rodríguez Echeverría was born on 9 January 1940 in San José, to Manuel Rodríguez Támara, a Colombian immigrant of Asturian descent, and Blanca Echeverría Velázquez.

-Rodríguez was born in San José.
-At the University of Costa Rica he obtained degrees in both economics (1962) and law (1963) and worked there briefly as an assistant professor of economics.
-He then attended the University of California, Berkeley in the United States, where he received both M.A. and PhD degrees in economics in 1966, having completed a thesis on monetary policy.
-Immediately after graduating he returned to Costa Rica to serve as Minister of Planning and member of the board of directors of the Costa Rican Central Bank, during the government of president José Joaquín Trejos.
+At the University of Costa Rica, he earned degrees in economics in 1962 and law in 1963, and briefly worked there as an assistant professor of economics.
+He later continued his studies at the University of California, Berkeley, where he obtained both a Master of Arts and a PhD in economics in 1966, completing a dissertation on monetary policy.
+Immediately after graduating, Rodríguez returned to Costa Rica to serve as Minister of Planning and as a member of the board of directors of the Central Bank of Costa Rica during the administration of fellow economist President José Joaquín Trejos Fernández.

-In the 1970s and 1980s Rodríguez combined academic work as a professor of economics at the University of Costa Rica and at the Autonomous University of Central America with a business venture in cattle holding: Grupo Ganadero Industrial, S.A.
+During the 1970s and 1980s, Rodríguez combined academic work as a professor of economics at the University of Costa Rica and the Autonomous University of Central America with private business activity in cattle ranching through Grupo Ganadero Industrial, S.A.

-Rodriguez is also a devout Roman Catholic.
-His brother, Álvaro Rodríguez, currently serves as Superior General of the De La Salle Brothers.
+Rodríguez was married to Lorena Clare Facio, who died of pancreatic cancer in 2026.
+He is also a practicing Roman Catholic.
+His brother, Álvaro Rodríguez Echeverría, served as Superior General of the De La Salle Brothers from 2000 to 2014.